 How we tested this website

-This website www.barnsley.gov.uk was last tested on 21 September 2020.
+This website www.barnsley.gov.uk is tested weekly.

 Our tests include:

 - an automated testing tool provided by Siteimprove to test every published page on our website

 - Adobe Acrobat Pro to test and fix PDF documents

 We run a full automated accessibility test on our website each week and fix any issues that are found.

 Preparation of this accessibility statement

 This accessibility statement was last updated on 14 January 2021.